Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a leased nursing home bond cost in Florida?

 The Florida Agency for Health Care Administration requires leased nursing homes to post surety bonds in varying amounts prior to conducting business.
-The required bond amount must be equal to the 3-month average of the last 12 months of total medicaid payments.
+The required bond amount must be equal to the three-month average of the last 12 months of total Medicaid payments.
 Applicants should verify their required bond amount and the term of the bond with the state prior to bonding.

 Because the required amount and, therefore, the price of this bond can vary so much, our experts recommend request your free surety bond quote to find out exactly how much you’ll pay for your Florida surety bond.

 Begin the bonding process by calling 1 (800) 308-4358 or submitting a bond request.
-Our experts can typically provide free, no-obligation bond quotes within 1 business day of submitting your application.
+Our experts can typically provide free, no-obligation bond quotes within one business day of submitting your application.

 Why do I need this bond?

 By posting a Florida leased nursing home bond, principals (leased nursing homes) pledge to abide by the provisions of Chapter 400 of the Florida Statutes, including faithfully and honestly performing all obligations and undertakings involved with providing Medicaid services.

 If the principal fails to conduct business in accordance with these terms, the bond protects harmed parties from financial loss up to the full amount of the bond.